-Key risks identified Planned work to address the risk Risks arise from the potential loss of staff leading to potential breakdown in internal control and good governance arrangements.
+Key risks identified Planned work to address the risk Risks arising from the potential loss of staff leading to potential breakdown in internal control and good governance arrangements.
 Review the actions taken by the council to mitigate the risks and report as necessary.
 Service continuity will be at risk during the transition.
 Performance management and risk management must be especially robust during the change period.
-Review and comment on Risk and Performance management arrangements.
+Review and comment on risk and performance management arrangements.
+The Council is intending to transfer its housing stock to a RSL before LGR in April 2009 but the ballot isn't scheduled until July 2008 so there are significant business risks of this not being completed or key activities needed to facilitate a successful transition being overlooked.
+Review the Council's project management arrangements for LSVT.
+The Council has entered into a partnership with a construction firm for all of their housing maintenance work, also covering capital investment.
+There is a risk that internal control will be insufficient and VFM poor if the client doesn't specify the contract and monitoring arrangements well.
+Review the contract and monitoring arrangements for housing maintenance work.